pop161516/CCS_blog/posts/01-first-blog-post.md

     - cd.. +go back (I found that just cd worked for me)
     - open. = open in finder (didnt work for me)

-This is sort of cheating becuase I just took it from the template but this is essecialy what we made in class today.
+This is sort of cheating becuase I just took it from the template(rather than properly iframing it in) but this is essecialy what we made in class today.

-canvas id="canvas_example"></canvas>
+<canvas id="canvas_example"></canvas>

 <script type="module">
     const cnv = document.getElementById (`canvas_example`)